 - Setting up or assisting in the setup of factories for the producers of coir products with the aid of power.

 - Promoting co-operative organization among producers of husks, coir fibre and coir yarn and manufactures of coir products.

 - Ensuring remunerative return to producers of husks coir fibre and coir yarn and manufacturers of coir products;

 - Advising on all matters relating to the development of the coir industry

-National Small Industries Corporation (NSIC) is an ISO 9001-2008 certified Government of India Enterprise under Ministry of Micro, Small and Medium Enterprises (MSME).
+The National Small Industries Corporation Ltd. (NSIC) is an ISO 9001-2015 certified Government of India Enterprise under Ministry of Micro, Small and Medium Enterprises (MSME).
 NSIC has been working to promote aid and foster the growth of micro, small and medium enterprises in the country.
-NSIC is a profitmaking, dividend paying company.

 The vision of NSIC is “To be premier organization fostering the growth of Micro, Small and Medium Enterprises in the country.”

 NSIC performs three distinct categories of activities in order to fulfill its mission.